justinprogdev/justinprogdev/README.md

 ## Welcome, I'm Justin, want to build something?

-### My best projects are private, but would love to collaborate on anything from web, to AI/ML.
+### My best projects are private, but would love to collaborate on anything from Dev Tools, to AI/ML.

 - 🤖 I’m currently working on artifical intelligence class projects for my Master's at BU.
 - 📚 My AI repo has Fuzzy logic with scikit-fuzzy, AI Planning with PDDL and First Order Logic.